 If you use Lutris, there is a switcher for enable/disable prime offloading.
 Go to a games: settings->system options and choose Enable NVIDIA Prime render offload:

-Note: Any game that is using DXVK by default (so most games run via Proton with default settings) will use Nvidia even if you didn't run Steam on Nvidia or didn't specify to run game with Nvidia.
+Note: Usually, a game that is using DXVK by default (so most games run via Proton with default settings) will use Nvidia even if you didn't run Steam on Nvidia or didn't specify to run game with Nvidia.
 This is beacause for Vulkan Nvidia is the default so it automatically switches to it.
 However, native Linux games use Opengl so they will be still using Intel by default and then proper launcher command to start Nvidia are needed.
 If you don't want to think about it which games needs it or not, just run Steam on Nvidia and it always be Nvidia used for gaming no matter which game.

 More about it and Nvdia power managemrnt on optimus-manager-wiki: Nvidia GPU offloading for "hybrid" mode.